CaptainCrowbar/crow/docs/path.md

     flag_type flags = no_flags) const;
 ```

-Read the contents of a file into a string (erasing its former contents).
+Read the contents of a file into a string.
+Optionally, a maximum number of
-Optionally, a maximum number of bytes can be specified.
-If the `may_fail` flag
+bytes can be specified.
+By default this will overwrite the string's former
+contents; set the `append` flag to append instead.
+If the `may_fail` flag is
-is set, this will return an empty string if the file does not exist or a read
+set, this will return an empty string (or append nothing) if the file does
-error occurs.
-If the `stdio` flag is set, this will read from standard input
+not exist or a read error occurs.
+If the `stdio` flag is set, this will read
-if the path is an empty string or `"-"`.
+from standard input if the path is an empty string or `"-"`.

 If the `may_fail` flag is not set, this will throw `std::system_error` if the
 file does not exist or an I/O error occurs.